 Sourceeasy is a San Francisco-based company building a SaaS product for the fashion industry.
 The platform include several apps that help — fashion designers, vendors, customers and internal teams — create and manufacture garments faster, with a better quality.

-I was Associate Product Manager, so I owned some features from Research to Delivery.
+I was Associate Product Manager, so I owned some products on the entire lifecycle and managed the product development, from Research to Delivery.
 I worked daily with the Head of Product, a senior PM, and engineers.

 The first product I owned when joining Sourceeasy was the Notification feature.
 We had a notification system on the platform that helps internal teams work easier.
 For example, a fashion designer would get notified when a new task is assigned to him, and a manager would have a notification when a fashion designer completed a task.

-The problem was that there was way too much notifications.
+The problem was that there were too much notifications.
 Some managers could get more than 80 emails per day and naturally fell overwhelmed and distracted.

 After the Head of Product briefed me about that problem, I started to work on it.

 - Research — Why are we doing this?
 Who are the users?
 What is the expected outcome?

 - User interviews

 - Start writing a Product Requirement Document

 - Collaborate — with Head of Product, engineers, users, and other stakeholders.